 We Provide Turnkey Solutions Using Thermal Spray Technology

-ASB Industries Inc. is your number one source for complete, turnkey thermal spray coating solutions.
+Hannecard - ASB is your number one source for complete, turnkey thermal spray coating solutions.
 We offer a thermal spray technology that is customizable to the needs of your unique application.
 We will work with you to develop the ideal thermal spray coating solution for your project’s unique challenges.

 Our thermal spray coating services help extend the life of treated parts and components by shielding them from many types of wear and tear.
 No matter what physical, chemical, or environmental factors you’re up against, our thermal spray technology may provide the protection your machinery and equipment need.

 Delivering Results Through Custom Spray Coating Solutions

 For OEMs, second-tier parts manufacturers, and other industrial manufacturing businesses, we can create custom thermal spray coating solutions that improve the efficiency and extend the working life of the equipment these companies use every day.